meteor/meteor/content/build-tool.md

 If you need to patch a package to do something that the published version doesn't do, then (2) is the option for you.
 You can even do this to load patched versions of Meteor core packages - just copy the code of the package from [Meteor's GitHub repository](https://github.com/meteor/meteor/tree/devel/packages), and edit away.

-One difference between pre-published packages is that the published packages have any binary dependencies pre-built.
+One difference between pre-published packages and local app packages is that the published packages have any binary dependencies pre-built.
 This should only affect a small subset of packages.
 If you clone the source code into your app, you need to make sure you have any compilers required by that package pre-installed.

 ### NPM